SurnmHanes/Deneb/README.md

 <img width="148" alt="Image" src="https://github.com/user-attachments/assets/9b1dd4ba-5817-4bdf-834f-42d0b1c1921f">

 ## Matrix with Sort
-A responsive matrix visualisation showing counts per year for each person sorted in descending order on the most recent year:
+A responsive matrix visualisation showing counts per year for each person sorted in descending order on the most recent year.
+The native Power BI visual does not allow you to sort by any column.

+This Deneb example could easily be adapted to sort on any of the columns or have no sort at all.

 <img width="696" alt="n28kTsT0Qq" src="https://github.com/user-attachments/assets/3c1f9c8c-c0ec-40c0-95c8-f06bc0c3cefc" />